Women in the Mongolian Parliament

-Woman representation in Mongolian Parliament, The State Great Khural, has constantly increased over the years since country's first democratic election in 1992.
-17.1% percent (13 out of 76 seats) of the parliament are women as of 2016, which is the highest among seven parliamentary elections in Mongolia.
-However, it is still lower than regional average 19.7% and world average 23.4%.
-According to Inter-Parliamentary Union, Mongolia ranks at 115th together with Gabon (193 countries are classified by descending order of the percentage of women in the lower or single House).
+Women's representation in Mongolian Parliament, The State Great Khural, has constantly increased over the years since the country's first democratic election in 1992.
+17.1% (13 out of 76 seats) of the parliament are women as of 2016, which is the highest among seven parliamentary elections in Mongolia.
+However, it is still lower than the regional average of 19.7% and the world average of 23.4%.
+According to the Inter-Parliamentary Union, Mongolia ranks at 115th together with Gabon (193 countries are classified by descending order of the percentage of women in the lower or single house).

-Mongolian female MPs have tradition of working under unofficial parliamentary group.
-Elected female members in 2016 (12 of 13 female MP are from MPP and one is from DP) agreed to unofficially work as a team on social security issues related to children, women and families.
+Mongolian female MPs have a tradition of working under an unofficial parliamentary group.
+Elected female members in 2016 (12 of 13 female MPs are from MPP and one is from DP) agreed to unofficially work as a team on social security issues related to children, women and families.

 Records

-Legal Basis
+Legal basis

-Article 126 of Law on Election sets a quota for women candidacy.
+Article 126 of the Law on Election sets a quota for women candidacy.
 The revised electoral law obliges parties to include at least 20 per cent of women candidates.

 Article 126.2 states that at least 20 percent of candidates nominated by a party or coalition shall be represented by one gender.
 This article was amended on May 5, 2016, by law.

-Women Parliamentarians elected for 2020-2024 Parliamentary Election of Mongolia
+Women Parliamentarians elected in the 2020-2024 Parliamentary election of Mongolia

-This year a total of 13 women parliamentarians elected, and four are re-elected from the previous election.
+This year a total of 13 women parliamentarians were elected, and four were re-elected from the previous election.